 Peter had shared numerous teachings and wise instruction over many decades, and the content of his two epistles were reminders of all the things he had already taught earlier.
 He wanted to bring to their remembrance all the important information and instructions they had already received over the years – not only from his pen, but from other apostles like James, John, Jude, and Paul, together with the holy writings of prophets from Old Testament times.

 All Scripture is vital for our learning, correction, instruction in righteousness, and encouragement.
 And like those men and women who were the recipients of this letter, we should take every opportunity to familiarise ourselves with the Scriptures, for the Word of God is living, active, and sharper than a two-edged sword.
 It is a hammer which can shatter rock, and a light that gives understanding to the simple.

 The Word of God is a lamp to guide and truth to instruct.
 It nourishes the hungry, comforts the afflicted, supports the weak, gives strength to the weary, and confounds the enemy.
 Praise God that the Word of the Lord is settled in heaven and cannot be broken.

 Let us study to show ourselves approved unto God and use it daily to bring to our remembrance the things we have been taught, knowing the days are evil and the time for Christ's return is drawing every closer.

-Heavenly Father, thank You for the wisdom and instruction we have in Your Word.
-Thank You that Your word is our shield and buckler – our rock, and the anchor of our soul. on which we are to secure our faith.
-Thank You that You moved holy men of God, like the apostle Peter, to instruct and guide, to warm and teach.
-I pray that day by day You would bring to my remembrance the things I have learned from the writings of Your apostles and prophets and guide me into all truth I pray, for Your name's sake.
+Heavenly Father, thank You for the wisdom and instruction in Your Word which is my Shield and Buckler, my Rock, and the Anchor of my soul on which I secure my faith.
+Thank You that You moved holy men of God, like the apostle Peter, to instruct and guide, to warn and teach.
+I pray that, day by day, You would bring to my remembrance the things I have learned from the writings of Your apostles and prophets and guide me into all truth, for Your name's sake.
 This I ask in Jesus' name, AMEN.